What is hypothyroidism?

 If it is not treated, hypothyroidism can lead to other health problems.
 These include:

-- Goiter: Hypothyroidism can cause your thyroid to become larger, creating a swollen lump on your neck called a goiter.
+- A goiter.
+It is common to have an enlarged thyroid.
+This can cause a swollen lump on your neck called a goiter.
 A goiter can affect your appearance and can even make it hard for you to swallow or eat.

-- An increased risk of heart disease: An underactive thyroid causes high levels of “bad” (LDL) cholesterol.
+- Heart disease.
+An underactive thyroid causes high levels of “bad” (LDL) cholesterol.

-- Mental health issues: Depression that occurs with hypothyroidism can become worse over time, especially if left untreated.
+- Mental health issues.
+Depression that occurs with hypothyroidism can worsen over time.

-- Birth defects: Babies born to women who have untreated hypothyroidism may have birth defects.
+- Birth defects.
+Babies who are born to women who have untreated hypothyroidism can have birth defects.

-- What is the likely cause of my hypothyroidism?
+- What is the cause of my hypothyroidism?

 - Do I have Hashimoto’s disease?

-- Will I need to take synthetic thyroid hormone?
-For how long?
+- How long will I need to take medicine?
 What are the side effects?

-- Am I at risk for any long-term health problems?
+- Am I at risk for related health problems?